 Please be aware that all awards are contingent upon funding and your remaining annual eligibility.
 Summer disbursements of Federal TEACH grants or Federal Stafford Loans will be made only if the student has not already received the annual maximum aid limit.
 You must be enrolled for the number of credits indicated on the Summer Financial Aid Application in order for aid to be disbursed.

 Please Note: Effective with the 2017-2018 award year, a student may be eligible to receive two scheduled Federal Pell Grant awards during an award year.
-This means that a student who was enrolled full-time during the fall and spring semesters and received the Federal Pell Grant, may be eligible for the Federal Pell Grant during the summer if they are enrolled at least half-time.
-To determine the amount of the Federal Pell Grant, the student must have both the 2018-2019 and the 2019-2020 FAFSA applications on file, as well as a completed 2021-2022 financial aid package has been processed.
+This means that a student, who was enrolled full-time during the fall and spring semesters and received the Federal Pell Grant, may be eligible for the Federal Pell Grant during the summer if they are enrolled at least half-time.
+To determine the amount of the Federal Pell Grant, the student must have both the 2019-2020 and the 2020-2021 FAFSA applications on file, as well as a completed 2021-2022 financial aid package has been processed.
 Note: If you are PELL Grant eligible, your summer financial aid will NOT be process if your 2021-2022 financial aid award package has been processed.

 Note: You should not submit the summer application until you definitely know what courses and sessions you will be registering for.
-Any adjustments in courses will not be done until the census date and changes after the summer application has been submitted will significantly delay the disbursement of any aid.
+Any adjustments in courses will not be done until the census date.
+Credit hour changes after the summer application has been submitted will significantly delay the disbursement of any financial aid.

 For more detailed information and information specific to your situation, contact the Financial Aid Office at (585) 395-2501.